CHAPTER ONE

 In the dim light of the jeep's cab, the taut plastic sheet covering the passenger side window seemed to quiver, its stretched surface reflecting the mounting fury that surged inside him.
 It was a visceral sensation creeping up from his bowels, igniting a fire of indignation that flushed his cheeks.
 The bullet that came within centimeters of striking him was a threat he could not dismiss, its recklessness signifying a world he disdained, a world of white men with guns and the impunity to use them.
 It was a world he knew all too well, cutting through time to mock him.
 Time itself was mocking him.
 The agonies of Charbel, so vivid and all-consuming, faded.
 The old adversary had arisen on a new front as if it had foreknowledge of his arrival.

 He drove behind the police car in the sultry evening, streetlights flickering under limbs of giant maples whose canopies covered the entire street.
 A tunnel of green.
 The humid dust-filled air of the city receded.
 The breeze through the open windows blew lighter as he passed one Victorian house after another.
 The cooler air brought clarity as well.
 Images of the ER scrolled through.
 The old woman, who was she?
-An expeller of demons, a voice said.
+An expeller of demons, a voice out of nowhere said.
 My demons?
-Of course, your demons.
+Of course, your demons, it said.
 And the woman with the sliced finger.
 She knows me?
 She knows who you are.
 How?
 How do you think?
 The University.
 Bravo.
 Her name is Alice?
-Accent on the second syllable.
-Elyse?
 Close.
-Alicia?
-Short Y, S like in ‘kiss’.
-Alyssa.
+Alyssa?
 Yes, Alyssa.
 Her last name is White?
 What did the nurse say?
 Wait.
 Almost.
 Alyssa Waite.
 Yes, Alyssa Waite.